nicotine-plus/nicotine-plus/README.md

 # Download Nicotine+

-The current stable version of Nicotine+ is 3.2.1, released on February 10, 2022.
+The current stable version of Nicotine+ is 3.2.2, released on March 19, 2022.
 See the [release notes](NEWS.md).

 Downloads are available for: